Al Hajar montane woodlands: Geography

 The mountains are composed mostly of Cretaceous limestone, together with outcrops of metamorphic and igneous rocks, including grey-brown ophiolites.
 The Gulf of Oman desert and semi-desert ecoregion surrounds the montane woodlands at lower elevations.

 Climate

 The ecoregion has a semi-arid temperate climate, transitioning to subtropical at lower elevations.
 The coolest months are December through March, when the mountains receive thunderstorms, rain, hailstorms and occasional snow, particularly at higher elevations.
 April to September are warmer, with occasional rainstorms brought by the Indian Ocean monsoons.

 Flora

 The natural vegetation types include shrubland and open woodland and the flora varies with elevation and underlying geology.

 Open woodlands with Olea europaea, Sideroxylon mascatense and Dodonaea viscosa extend from 1,100 to 2,500 metres elevation.
 Ziziphus spina-christi, Prosopis cineraria, Vachellia tortilis and Ficus salicifolia and other species of fig are found in seasonal watercourses (wadis).
-Euphorbia larica predominates on steep slopes, along with Vachellia tortilis, V. gerardii and Periploca aphylla.
+Euphorbia larica predominates on steep slopes, along with Vachellia tortilis, V. gerrardi, and Periploca aphylla.

 Montane woodlands occur on the high peaks between 2,100 and 3,000 metres elevation.
 Juniperus seravschanica is the characteristic tree, sometimes mixed with Olea europaea.

 On the Musandam Peninsula, semi-evergreen woodlands above 1,300 metres elevation were formerly dominated by Sideroxylon mascatense, but now Dodonaea viscosa is predominant in the degraded woodlands.
 Between 1,800 and 2,000 metres elevation, Prunus arabica forms woodlands with Ephedra pachyclada and a dense ground layer of the shrub Artemisia sieberi.

-Ceratonia oreothauma ssp. oreothauma is an endemic subspecies of the tree found only in a single valley on Jebel Aswad in the eastern Hajar.
+Ceratonia oreothauma subsp. oreothauma is an endemic subspecies of the tree found only in a single valley on Jebel Aswad in the eastern Hajar.
 The other subspecies occurs in Somalia.